-Below, we’ll discuss three reasons why Hollywood needs to add more diversity to its ranks, and three ways its promotion of diversity might be more than meets the eye.
+Here are three reasons why Hollywood needs to add more diversity to its ranks, and three ways its promotion of diversity might be more than meets the eye.

-Diversity is on the rise onscreen.
+Diversity is on the rise onscreen

-Hollywood’s off-camera diversity is increasing too.
+Hollywood’s off-camera diversity is increasing too

-Numbers don’t lie.
+Numbers don’t lie

-Always a bridesmaid, never a bride.
+Always a bridesmaid, never a bride

 Of the small portion of roles allotted to people of color, fewer still are leading roles.
 Only 23% of films made from 2011 to 2015 featured a black lead.
 Boston Globe columnist Renée Graham points out that even when a black star does score a lead role, it is most often against the backdrop of a white character who facilitates the black character’s – a “white savior,” she calls them.
-For example, the film “Hidden Figures,” depicts a black NASA mathematician whose success is sponsored by her benevolent white boss.
-Similar dynamics occur in “The Blind Side,” “The Help,” and countless others, begging the question why can’t Hollywood seem to let its black heroes stand alone.
+For example, the film Hidden Figures, depicts a black NASA mathematician whose success is sponsored by her benevolent white boss.
+Similar dynamics occur in the movies The Blind Side, The Help among others.
+This begs the question of why can’t Hollywood seem to let its black heroes stand alone.

 Some roles are written for ethnically diverse characters.
 Unfortunately, by and large, Hollywood prefers white actors to play them.
-Whitewashing has a long history in American film, from Mickey Rooney’s Japanese caricature, Mr. Yunioshi, in “Breakfast at Tiffany’s” to Jonny Depp’s take on Tonto, John Wayne’s Native American sidekick.
+Whitewashing has a long history in American film, from Mickey Rooney’s Japanese caricature, Mr. Yunioshi, in Breakfast at Tiffany’s to Jonny Depp’s take on Tonto, John Wayne’s Native American sidekick.
 Whitewashing takes more forms than just appointing white actors to roles written for non-white characters.
 In films based on true stories, the story’s real-life inspiration, if an ethnic minority, is often portrayed as white onscreen.
-Ben Affleck’s “Argo” completely erased protagonist Antonio Mendez’s Chicano heritage.
-John Ma, the blackjack virtuoso of Chinese decent upon whom the film “21” is based, onscreen becomes “Ben Campbell,” a generic, Hollywood-approved white guy.
+Ben Affleck’s Argo completely erased protagonist Antonio Mendez’s Chicano heritage.
+John Ma, the blackjack virtuoso of Chinese descent upon whom the film 21 is based, onscreen becomes Ben Campbell, a generic, Hollywood-approved white guy.